 In particular, do you know how you will find a doctor to treat you if you’re far from home?
 Retirees who are already on Medicare Parts A and B will be able to receive hospital and medical care in case of a major illness.
 If you are on a Medicare Part C (Medicare Advantage) plan, however, it may not cover you for anything other than emergency or urgent care, since your plan may specify that you are not allowed to see providers outside of your network.

 While these limitations should not keep you from traveling, it’s important to know what they are before you start exploring the length and breadth of the country.
-Travel medical insurance can help cover a gap in your health care coverage if your insurance or Medicare plan will not cover you on the road.
+Travel insurance benefits can help cover a gap in your health care coverage if your insurance or Medicare plan will not cover you on the road.

 Do You Need Additional Insurance for Your RV?